 Age and Risk

 Melanoma used to be considered a disease of older people, since about half of melanomas occur in people over the age of 50, with the median age at diagnosis being 59.
-However, 25% of melanoma cases occur in people under age 40.

 Young people are at greater risk if there is a family history of melanoma, therefore, even young children should be screened in this circumstance.

 Teen and Young Adults

 Melanoma accounts for 6 percent of cancer cases in those ages 15-29.6

 It is the third most common cancer among women and men ages 20-39.1

 Incidence rates are higher in women than in men before the age of 50, but by age 65, rates in men double those in women, and by age 80 they are triple.1